Natural Thyroid Recovery: Hypothyroidism, Hashimoto’s & Weight Loss

 Many everyday items act as “endocrine disruptors,” mimicking hormones or blocking their pathways:

 • Unfiltered Water: Often contains fluoride and chlorine, which are structurally similar to iodine.
 They can displace iodine in the thyroid gland, blocking hormone production.
+Use the best water filters Waters Co.
+Filtering 99.9% of nasties.
+Use a filter don’t be a filter!

 • Personal Care Products: Perfumes, lotions, and makeup often contain phthalates and parabens.
 Women are particularly vulnerable due to higher product use.